HSM Alumni Certificate

 The Health Sector Management (HSM) Certificate offers education in the interaction and interdependencies of health-related industries and organizations.
 The HSM Certificate Program is available to Fuqua alumni who have already completed their MBA.

 - 3 required HSM courses

-- 1 or 2 required HSM Industry Context elective
+- 2 or 3 required HSM Industry Context electives

 Students take HSM courses in residency or via the distance learning platform along with students from the Weekend Executive and Global Executive MBA programs.